Full license agreements

 The low-down!
 The nuts and bolts of this license

-1.The PhotoDune Regular License grants you, the purchaser, an ongoing, non-exclusive, commercial, worldwide license to make use of the digital image (Item) you have selected, on the following terms.
-The Licensing FAQs form part of this license.
+1.The Regular License grants you, the purchaser, an ongoing, non-exclusive, worldwide license to make use of the digital work (Item) you have selected.
+Read the rest of this license for the details that apply to your use of the Item, as well as the FAQs (which form part of this license).

-- (a)to create multiple End Products that incorporate the Item as well as other things, so that each End Product is larger in scope and different in nature than the Item; and
+(b) For other types of Item, an End Product is a work that incorporates the Item as well as other things, so that it is larger in scope and different in nature than the Item.

 Go for it!
 Things you can do with the Item